Time For A New Masculinity

 Let’s try to establish a New Masculinity, on the understanding that there is no one right way to be a man.
 Let’s try to be the men we never imagined we could be.

 I started off with a little story.
-It’s not the story of my life, only one chapter, but it needed to be told.
+It’s not the full story of my life, but it needed to be told.

 3 weeks ago